Protect your grapes from birds by inserting the grapes into a small paper bag and stapling at the top until ripe.

 Be very careful.
 A friend did that and killed 3 snakes the first night, good snakes!
 I just got my grapes started last year but would rather share with the birds.
 I think the cats will like that.

 To protect your grapes from insects, bugs, and birds while still allowing them to get water and sunlight, use these paint strainers.
 They are sold at your home improvement store for $2.50 for a 2 pack.
-We just staple the closure shut and this paint strainer cloth is reusable.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.